nervosnetwork/rfcs/rfcs/0006-node-discovery/0006-node-discovery.md

 ### fingerprinting attack
 [Related paper][3]

-`GetNodes` can only send to an outgoing connection.
+`GetNodes` can only send to an outbound connection.

 ## Flow Diagram
 ### Node Bootstrap